heartcombo/devise/README.md

 ### Rails API Mode

 Rails 5+ has a built-in [API Mode](https://edgeguides.rubyonrails.org/api_app.html) which optimizes Rails for use as an API (only).
-This comes with a set of side effects for what devise is able to support without additional modifications and some issues you may face during development/testing.
+Devise is _somewhat_ able to handle applications that are built in this mode without additional modifications in the sense that it should not raise exceptions and the like.
+But some issues may still arise during `development`/`testing`, as we still don't know the full extent of this compatibility.
+(For more information, see #4947)

 #### Supported Authentication Strategies
-The only default configured strategy supported by devise for API-only applications is database via HTTP Auth, meaning the user is effectively authenicated on each request (a byproduct of API-only applications not supporting browser-based sessions via cookies).
+API-only applications don't support browser-based authentication via cookies, which is devise's default.
+Yet, devise can still provide authentication out of the box in those cases with the `http_authenticatable` strategy, which uses HTTP Basic Auth and authenticates the user on each request.
+(For more info, see this wiki article for [How To: Use HTTP Basic Authentication](https://github.com/plataformatec/devise/wiki/How-To:-Use-HTTP-Basic-Authentication))

 The devise default for HTTP Auth is disabled, so it will need to be enabled in the devise initializer for the database strategy: